Annually – end of Sept.

 - E9 Petite Belle – Grisette

-- E9 Last Train to Clarksville – Wild Ale with Montmorency and Bing Cherries.
+- E9 Last Truck to Clarksville – Wild Ale with Montmorency and Bing Cherries.

 - Oxbow Moonrocks – BA Grisette